victor-yastrebov/clog4all/README.md

 ## Acknowledgments

 * Feel free to use it
-* Any comments, proposals and merge requests are wellcome
+* Any comments, proposals and merge requests are welcome